 2000 The Board of Correction and Community Punishment chose a 400-acre site in Malvern as the location of a medium security prison for males.
 Originally slated for 760 beds, the facility's size was increased to 948 beds.
-Several sections housed in the Central Office, located on Princeton Pike in Pine Bluff, were relocated to the old Brandon House building on East Harding Avenue.
-The building was renamed the Administration An nex East, and it became the new home of Human Resources and Information Systems.
-As part of a new 20-year lease agreement with the county, the ADC began major renovations at the Mississippi Work Release Center.
+Several areas of operation for the ADC, in the Central Office, located on Princeton Pike in Pine Bluff, were relocated to the Brandon House Furniture building on East Harding Avenue, in Pine Bluff.
+The building was renamed the Administration

+Annex East, and it became the new home of Human Resources and Information Systems.
+As part of a new 20-year lease agreement with the county, the ADC began major renovations at the Mississippi County Work Release Center.
 The first 156 beds at the Varner Supermax opened.
-The housing area is the first of its kind in Arkansas, and a federal grant provided 90% of the construction costs.
-After 20 years in the old Barnes School building, the Training Academy moved next door to the Maximum Security and Tucker Units.
-In January, the ADC went tobacco-free for staff and inmates.
-All tobacco prod ucts were banned.
-Citing health and safety con cerns, the BCCP implemented the ban after a oneyear waiting period.
+The housing area is the first of its kind in Arkansas, and a Federal grant provided 90% of the construction costs.
+After 20 years in the old Barnes School building, the training academy moved next door to the Maximum Security and Tucker Units.
+In January, ADC went tobacco free for staff and inmates.
+All tobacco products were banned.
+Citing health and safety concerns, the BCCP implemented the ban after a one-year waiting period.
 The ban applies to buildings, areas inside perimeter fences and ADC vehicles.
 Construction of Arkansas's first lethal electrified fence was completed at the Cummins Unit.
-The fence, which carries a current of 5,000 volts, was erected using inmate labor.
-Christina Riggs, con victed of killing her two children, was executed by le thal injection May 2, becoming the first female to be put to death by the State of Arkansas.
+The fence, which carries 5,000 volts, was erected using inmate labor.
+Christina Riggs, convicted of killing her two children, was executed by lethal injection May 2, becoming the first female to be put to death by the State of Arkansas.
 David Dewayne Johnson was executed by lethal injection December 19.
-Dr. Mary Parker was selected as the new chair of the Board of Correction and Community Punishment, which also received two new members.
-Pastor J. Aaron Hawkins of Fayetteville and Bill Fer ren of Pine Bluff were appointed to the board by Governor Huckabee.
-At the Tucker Unit, Depart ment's last 100-man barracks was to be split into two smaller barracks.
-As part of its strategic plan and in preparation of performance based budgeting, the ADC developed a new Mission Statement, Guiding Principles and Core Values.
+Dr. Mary Parker was selected as the new chair of the Board of Correction and Community Punishment, which also re-ceived two new members.
+Pastor J. Aaron Hawkins of Fayetteville and Bill Ferren of Pine Bluff were appointed to the board by Governor Huckabee.
+At the Tucker Unit, the department's last 100 man barracks was to be split into two smaller barracks.
+As part of its strategic plan and in preparation of performance based budgeting, the ADC developed a new Mission Statement, Guiding Principles and, Core Values.
 Sixty correctional officers were sworn in as certified peace officers, bringing the agency's total to approximately 100.
-The Constituent Services Office was created to enhance communication with the family and friends of in mates.
+The Constituent Services Office was created to enhance communication with the family and friends of inmates.